WHICH KREITLER ROLLER MODEL IS RIGHT FOR ME?

-Step 3) Select Alloy End Caps or Poly End Caps:
+Step 2) Select Alloy or Poly End Caps

-The choice of end cap depends on several considerations.
-Our Alloy models have alloy end caps, the Challenger models have molded ploycarbonate end caps.
+Our Alloy Rollers are available in all three sizes (4.5, 3.0 and 2.25) while the Challenger Rollers are only available in 4.5.
+Alloy rollers have alloy end caps while the Challenger 4.5 have molded ploycarbonate end caps.
 Alloy end caps are heavier than Poly end caps, creating more momentum in the rollers and an increased coasting effect.
 While the Poly end caps are high quality and built to last, the Alloy end caps maintain momentum better and are even longer lasting.

-The second consideration is the use of accessories.
-Alloy end caps are recommended if the Fan or Flywheel are being used.
+Note: Alloy end caps are recommended if the Headwind Fan or Flywheel will be used regularly.
 These accessories put a fair amount of friction on the belt groove of the end cap.
-The Headwind Fan and the Flywheel can be used with either the Alloy 4.5 or Challenger 4.5 drums, but with the Challenger 3.0 and Challenger 2.25 drums, they will cause premature end cap wear, which is not covered under the lifetime warranty.
+However the Headwind Fan and the Flywheel can be used with either the Alloy 4.5 or Challenger 4.5 drums.

 Standard Kreitler drums are 15” wide and are by far the most popular width.
 Hot Dog drums are 10” wide.
 Every model of Kreitler Drum is available in the Hot Dog width.
 Hot Dog drums are desirable for the most experienced roller riders who want an additional challenge or maximum portability from their rollers.

 Step 4) Choose Standard or Kompact frames